top of page

 https://www.txcourts.gov/media/675444/The-Texas-Judicial-System_Print102714.pdf

 I cannot stress enough how important the Judges are in the day and time in which we live.
 Especially Democratic Judges.
 Not only do they make empathetic compassionate rulings that follow the law they have developed on their own special programs to stop the school to prison pipeline and the revolving door on prisons.
-I will list the ones I know about under the Community Service button.
+I will list the ones I know about under the Community Service button on the social bar of each Candidate, in their bios and you can always find more on their campaign websites and Official Government pages.
 They are in the trenches and know what would improve our judicial systems.
 Another program I have come across is separating the mentally ill to get treatment under doctor care into special hospitals for that purpose.
 There are many more...not to mention how the clean up from the last President is being done through the courts and they are able to right so many wrongs.
 Support them with donations and with getting elected, educate the public about them, and above all vote for them.
 The Judges will save us.
 Make sure there is a Democratic Judge in every possible position.
 As the voter you are the HR person for the state.
 Make sure to voter for a Judge who is well qualified.
 Who is experienced.
 Who has a fair and impartial record.
-And elect with a emphasis on diversity.
+And elect with an emphasis on diversity.
 Everyone should have a place at the table and be judged by their peers.
-An educated voter is always a good thing. â€‹
+An educated voter is always a good thing.
+But make a strong mental note that one major thing that has to be cleaned up in Texas is the strangle hold the Republican Party has on our Judiciary.
+I have noted where I could find the information how many judges were appointed rather than elected under Perry and Abbott.
+Almost all on our top level judges are.
+I am going to put together a list of ones I know are appointed but it is very hard to get that information.
+I will include it on this page after I get the site set up for the Fall Elections.

 Court structure.png